Metropolis-nexus/OPNsense-Setup/README.md

         - Use Elasticsearch 8
         - Monitor the VLAN02 interface, set security zone as "lan"
     - Policies -> Default
-        - Security -> Enable all essential security except "Hacking" and "Firstly Seen Sites"
+        - Security -> Enable "Malware/Virus" and "Phishing".
+I have previously run into false positives with "Spam sites, Potentially Dangerous", and "Parked Domains".
         - App Control -> Block "Ad Tracker" and "Ads"
         - Exclusions -> Disable Feedbacks
     - Settings